Showing Collections: 61 - 90 of 137

 Robert Littell (1896-1963) was a writer, editor and drama critic for major US magazines and newspapers.
 The collection contains correspondence, manuscripts, articles, books, and scrapbooks.

 Robert Livingstone (1921-2012) served in the 4th Infantry Division during World War II, and pursued a career in fisheries.
-This collection contains photographs, family correspondence and materials related to his military service.
+This collection contains photographs, sound recordings, family correspondence, and materials related to his military service.

 Blanche Lofton (1885-1971) was an Oregon poet and author.
 The collection consists of manuscripts of Lofton's poetry and prose, correspondence, scrapbooks, and miscellaneous papers.